Tribler/tribler/README.md

 Tribler currently offers a Youtube-style service.
 For instance, Bittorrent-compatible streaming, fast search, thumbnail previews and comments.
 For the past 9 years we have been building a very robust Peer-to-Peer system.
 Today Tribler is robust: "the only way to take Tribler down is to take The Internet down" (but a single software bug could end everything).

-We implemented and enhanced the Tor protocol specification plus merged them with Bittorrent streaming.
+We implemented and enhanced the _Tor protocol specifications_ plus merged them with Bittorrent streaming.
 More info: https://github.com/Tribler/tribler/wiki
 Tribler includes our own experimental Tor-like onion routing network, detailed specs: https://github.com/Tribler/tribler/wiki/Anonymous-Downloading-and-Streaming-specifications